-Leukaemia (all subtypes combined) is the 12th most common cancer in the UK (2014), accounting for 3% of all new cases.
-In males, it is the 10th most common cancer (3% of the male cases), whilst it is the 11th (2%) in females.[1-4]
+Leukaemia is the 12th most common cancer in the UK, accounting for 3% of all new cancer cases (2016-2018).[1-4]

 For leukaemia, there are few established risk factors therefore differences between countries largely reflect differences in diagnosis and data recording.

-- Data were provided by ISD Scotland on request, May 2016.
-Similar data can be found here: http://www.isdscotland.org/Health-Topics/Cancer/Publications/.
+Data were provided by ISD Scotland on request, April 2020.
+Similar data can be found here: http://www.isdscotland.org/Health-Topics/Cancer/Publications.

-Data were provided by the Northern Ireland Cancer Registry on request, May 2016.
+Data were provided by the Northern Ireland Cancer Registry on request, May 2020.
 Similar data can be found here: http://www.qub.ac.uk/research-centres/nicr/.

 About this data

-Data is for: UK, 2014, ICD-10 C91-C95
+Data is for UK, 2016-2018, ICD-10 C91-C95.

 The term leukaemia describes four main subtypes, acute lymphoblastic leukaemia (ALL), chronic lymphoblastic leukaemia (CLL), acute myeloid leukaemia (CML) and chronic myeloid leukaemia (CML), as well as a number of less common types.
 It is important to recognise the variation between these subtypes when interpreting statistics on leukaemia as a whole.